-- Owners of assigned Tier 2 resources will be permitted to demonstrate aggregate response, such that the total response from all assigned resources must be greater than or equal to the total assigned amount of synchronized reserve.
-This aggregate response will be used when determining the owner's additional obligation. - In cases where a synchronized reserve event lasts less than 10 minutes, Tier 2 resources are credited with the amount of synchronized reserve capacity they are assigned.
+- Market Participants that own multiple resources assigned or self-scheduled to provide Tier 2 Synchronized Reserve are permitted to demonstrate aggregate response, such that any resource that has responded greater than their assignment or self-schedule can be used to offset any resource that has responded less than their assignment or self-schedule of Tier 2 Synchronized Reserve during a Synchronized Reserve Event.
+The Market Participant's aggregate response shall not affect how an individual resource is credited for Tier 2 Synchronized Reserve it provides as described above, but shall be used to determine what the Market Participant owes in refund charges for each resource that was assigned or self-scheduled to provide Tier 2 Synchronized Reserve and responded less than their assignment or self-schedule of Tier 2 Synchronized Reserve.
+Additional details can be found in Manual 28, Section 6.3: Charges for Synchronized Reserve. - In cases where a Synchronized Reserve Event lasts less than 10 minutes, Tier 2 resources are credited with the amount of Synchronized Reserve capacity they are assigned.
 Tier 1 resources are credited with the amount of response provided over the length of the event, as determined via measurement parallel to that which is described above in the Verification section.
-That is, the output of each resource at the start of the event is defined as the lowest telemetered output between one (1) minute prior to the start of the event and one (1) minute after the start of the event, and the output at the end of the event is defined as the greatest telemetered output between one (1) minute prior to the end of the event and one (1) minute following the end of the event - Resources that choose to respond to a reserve event for their reserve zone in an hour when they are cleared or assigned regulation are expected to return to their regulating band within 10 minutes of the end of the Synchronized Reserve event.
+That is, the output of each resource at the start of the event is defined as the lowest telemetered output between one (1) minute prior to the start of the event and one (1) minute after the start of the event, and the output at the end of the event is defined as the greatest telemetered output between one (1) minute prior to the end of the event and one (1) minute following the end of the event - Resources that choose to respond to a Synchronized Reserve Event for their reserve zone in an hour when they are cleared or assigned regulation are expected to return to their regulating band within 10 minutes of the end of the Synchronized Reserve Event.
 From the start of the event, through the event, and for the 10 minutes after the end of the event, the performance scores for all regulating resources in the reserve zone where the Synchronized Reserve Event takes place will be null.